hellkite500/adhydro-training/ADHydro_training.md

 2. Read ASCII files with mesh massage

-    TODO summary Mesh Massage Conifguration Table

-    This configuration editing step can be done without using Docker.
-Simply create the directories and copy the `example_superfile.ini` file from <FIXME WHERE???>.
+    In the training_data archive is an example superfile.
+On your machine in a terminal not running the adhydro-tools container, create a directory for this step.
+    `cd <project_path>/training_data/`

+    `mkdir mesh_massage`

-    Create a directory called `mesh_massage` and copy the ADhydro example superfile to this directory.
+    Copy the ADhydro example superfile to this directory.
 You can rename it to simply superfile.ini if you prefer.

-    `cp /adhydro/example_superfile.ini mesh_massage/superfile.ini`
+    `cp example_superfile.ini mesh_massage/superfile.ini`

     This file will confiure the adhydro code.
-Start by with line 13, it should look like
+Open it in your favorite editor, and start with line 13, it should look like

     `evapoTranspirationInitDirectoryPath = /adhydro/HRLDAS-v3.6/Run`

-    Uncomment line line 33 `initializeFromASCIIFiles` and set it to `true`.
+    Uncomment line 33 `initializeFromASCIIFiles` and set it to `true`.

     Next set the `ASCIIInputDirectoryPath` to the directory where the mesh files were created in the previous steps, i.e